guzzle/RingPHP/README.rst

 transfer_stats
     (array)
-    Provides an associative array of transfer statistics.
+    Provides an associative array of arbitrary transfer statistics if provided by